FF-Projects-HQ/docs.kalopsiaxr/About/What_IsNot_Kalopsia_XR.md

 It is a fact that Kalopsia XR has good graphics thanks to its **Unreal Engine 4, Nvidia RTXGI and DLSS** based structure.

 But it is not a **product / area Visualization or marketing focused "render engine"** such as VRAY, Autodesk Arnold, Autodesk VRED, Marmoset Toolbag, Keyshot, Lumion or Twinmotion.

-This is a maintenance focused technical stuff training system.
+This is a technical stuff training software which focus on maintenance department (right now).
+We are going to (absolutely) add new simulation editors to our ecosystem for targeting other technical departments.
+You can contact us to get informations about our roadmap.

 **For this reason, we deprecated these features.**
 + **Shadows.**